jmcrumb/SecureAddressBook/README.md

 - DeleteRecord.java (user isn't authorized for this command)
 - DisplayAuditLog.java (admin isn't authorized for this command)
 - EditRecord.java (shouldn't rely on parseArg() from AddRecord.java)
-- GetRecord.java (Now causes a Üser Databse Failed to Write!" after two ADR commands)
+- GetRecord.java (Now causes a "User Database Failed to Write!" after two ADR commands)

 ### Bug-Free